-People ask this question because they want to wire two 8 ohm speakers in say a 2×12 cab so they will equal an 8-ohm load on the amp.
+People ask this question because they want to connect two 8 ohm speakers to one channel of an amplifier designed for 8 ohms.

 In this case, here are your options:

 - You can wire one speaker by itself for 8 ohms

 - You can wire both speakers in series for 16 ohms

 - You can wire both speakers in parallel for 4 ohms.